 To make sure your child's treatment has the best chance to succeed:

 - Find the right doctor.
 Look for one who regularly treats children with psoriasis.
 This is usually a dermatologist.
-Make sure you can talk with him easily.
-If he doesn’t ask for your input on what you see happening with your child, find a new doctor.
+Make sure you can talk with them easily.
+If they don’t ask for your input on what you see happening with your child, find a new doctor.

 - Stick to a plan.
 Talk to your child about how important it is to stick to the treatment schedule.
 You may need to apply medication a couple of times a day.
 Remind your child it can take time for the treatment to work.

 - Pick the right therapy.
 Think about your child's age and schedule.
-Work with the doctor to find a therapy that works best for her.
+Work with the doctor to find a therapy that works best for them.

 - Build connections.
 Look for groups or message boards online, or ask your child's doctor about face-to-face support groups.
 You can also check out summer camps for kids with skin conditions.
 They're all great ways to get support, learn practical tips, and build confidence.
 And that goes for you, too.
 A chat with other parents who have kids with psoriasis can give you new insights and strategies.